How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 a.
 At least one valid government-issued ID

-You can bring any one of the following:
+You can bring the original and photocopy of one of the following:

 b.
 If authorized representative, please bring the following: